A Æ B É F G H I M N S T W Þ

 Hospitality and Courtesy

-Gestlīðnes, rooted in Old English customs, emphasizes a welcoming and kind approach to interactions, akin to hospitality.
+The idea of Gestlīðnes, rooted in Old English customs, emphasizes a welcoming and kind approach to interactions, akin to hospitality.
 In a modern context, this thew prescribes treating house-guests, colleagues, and our co-religious with respect and kindness, especially when acting from a position of authority or advantage.
 Applying gestlīðnes today means actively listening, showing empathy, and fostering inclusive environments in personal, religious and professional settings.
-This approach can lead to more meaningful connections and a stronger sense of community.
-Adopting what the Anglo-Saxons called gestlīðnes as a social norm involves small, everyday actions that prioritize understanding and support, contributing to a more connected society.
+It means that when we have guests in our home, they should be accorded courtesy and protection and have their physical needs accommodated to the best of our ability.

 On Theism and the Veneration of Uncouth Wights